yordanovagabriela/KhanAcademyAlgorithms/README.md

 # Khan Academy - Algorithms
-Exercices from the KA course for algorithms and additional links.
+Exercises from the KA course for algorithms and additional links.